mediamonks/muban/README.md

   * `component-name.hbs` The template file, can import a stylesheet using the html `link` tag, and a script using the html `script` tag.
   * `component-name.scss` The stylesheet, best to use a `component` prefix for your outer selector.
-  * `ComponentName.ts/js` An optional TS/JS file for the component, receives the DOM element, and should have a static `block` property that corresponds with the `data-component` DOM attribute.
 * `src/app/component/blocks/` Contains all _block_ components.
 They are dynamically rendered based on the blocks entry in the json data file.
 * `src/app/style` Folder containing global styles.
 All components will include their own stylesheet.